clicksandcodes/ccc-nginx-certbot/README.md

+Project description:

+For this project, the Nginx conf will be setup like so:

+- 1 conf file for web app:
+  - the main conf file will pull the file containing out website nginx conf.
+- 1 conf file for each app project:
+  - the main conf file will pull one sub-conf file for each additional item, such as a web app.

+___________ Original doc _________
 # Boilerplate for nginx with Let’s Encrypt on docker-compose

 > This repository is accompanied by a [step-by-step guide on how to